Theater Arts Syllabus (Tentative)

 INSTRUCTOR: DR. BORDEN -- ROOM: Alexander Hall Room 010

-I. Course Description: Theater Arts students will explore the history of theater, the development of theater in Europe, England and the United States, various types and styles of theater, theater terminology, basic stagecraft, and basic acting skills.
-Students will also be involved in producing and presenting at lest two major productions during the school year.
+I. Course Description: Musical Theatre students will explore various types and styles of theater, theater terminology, basic stagecraft and basic acting skills, basic singing skills and basic dance skills.
+Students will also be involved in producing and presenting at least two major productions during the school year.

 II.
 Prerequisites: None.

 A. Students, alone and together, will be required to participate actively in class.
 This will include acting, speaking, singing, dance and other theater exercises and projects.

 B. Students will actively participate in the various duties in producing at least two productions during the school year.
 Additional rehearsals may occur during non-school hours and off campus.
 The extra time and hours during a production will be extensive at times.
 Please be prepared to meet the demands of theater.
 Students and parents/guardians will sign a contract for each production so that all involved will know the requirements and consequences of failure to fulfill its demands.
 An unexcused absence or an excused absence that is not made up from a major performance will result in a failing grade in theater for that nine weeks.

 C. Please note that excused does not mean exempt.